< back to Blog home

 • Tequila—For tequila, you should aim to have at least 3 bottles of each level.
 One thing to pay attention to is that tequila’s quality can vary drastically, so make sure to test them out before purchasing.

 • Whiskey—Have at least 4 bottles of whiskey ready at your bar.
-You can start with the basics such as bourbon, rye, Irish, and Scotch.
+You can start with the basic types of whiskey, such as bourbon, rye, Irish, and Scotch.
 Once you have a better understanding of your guests and what they usually order, you can expand your whiskey selections.

 • Wine—We recommend having at least 2 bottles of light-bodied wine along with two more of richer, full-bodied options.
 This applies to both your red wine and white wine.
 There are many wine bottle sizes, so stick to a size you know you'll use before the alcohol goes bad.
 You also don't want to find out the hard way can wine go bad.
 For sparkling wine, you can go lighter on quantities and have one bottle at your bar.
 No need to buy a case of wine here.
 The one you choose should be good enough to enjoy on its own.
 It also shouldn't overpower other ingredients in cocktails when the recipe needs a sparkling wine topper.
 Just stick to the standard wine pour and you can maximize the profit from this bottle.